-Maps 4.84 and 4.85 delineate the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Lambton Shores.
+Maps 4.LS.HVA and 4.LS.SGRA delineate the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Lambton Shores.
 A relatively large HVA dominates the shoreline, while SGRAs are scattered in bands throughout the municipality.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.